GENESISHASH/nft-dao/readme.md

 [x] - add vault burn functionality for principal payments [x] - add setters and owner to manually set apr and collateralization rate [x] - fix usd calculations
-[ ] - add position cleanup for positions opened and no punk deposit made [ ] - add liquidation logic
+[ ] - add position cleanup inside tick() for positions opened and no punk deposit made [ ] - implement liquidation logic
+  - only flag positions for liquidation initially
+  - add function to set automatic liquidations in the future without gov wallet approvals
+  - initially gov wallet needs to approve liquidations of any position
+    - admin web3 interface allows for execution liquidations manually
+      - interface will show any position flagged for liquidation, age and healthscore
+      - allow option to run liquidat() on it in a single click
+  - total vault debt on liquidation is recalculated upon each successful liquidation
+    - burn outstanding pusd value of position (-vault.total_debt)
+    - minus updated punk type value as defined by chainlink (-vault.total_debt)
-[ ] - add ability for dao to open position within the vault using stablecoin [ ] - vault should have debt limit
+    - punk transferred to dao (any interest payments have already been transferred to dao at this point) [ ] - add ability for dao to open position within the vault using a stablecoin [ ] - vault needs to have initial debt limit in pusd
-  - changable by owners
+  - function to change this value by gov wallet
+  - if debt limit exceeded a new position's pusd value, opening that new position will fail temporarily

 # notes
 ```